-TIP: Before traveling to Switzerland we highly recommend getting the Swiss Travel Pass that offers unlimited travel on train, bus & boat in more than 41 cities along with 50% discount at many mountain destinations.
-This pass will save you a lot of money in the long run.
-Get the pass here!
+TIP: Before traveling to Switzerland we highly recommend getting the Swiss Travel Pass that offers unlimited travel by train, bus & boat in more than 41 cities along with a 50% discount at many mountain destinations.

 Some of the links used in this blog may be affiliate links.
 At no extra cost to you, I earn a small commission when you book through these links which helps support this blog!

 The tickets to visit Gorner Gorge cost only 5 Swiss Franc (CHF).
 This is very cheap compared to some of the other activities that we did in Zermatt (like the Gornergrat Bahn Cogwheel Train which costs nearly 120 USD per person).

 For kids, it costs 2.50 CHF to visit the Gorner Gorge.
 Groups larger than 10 can get discounted ticket prices of 4.50 CHF per person.
 You will need to bring cash for the entrance tickets as they do not accept credit card payments at the gate.

 The Gorner Gorge is privately owned and it’s located on the outskirts of Zermatt village which is why it’s so much cheaper than other activities in this region.

 Gorner Gorge is open and accessible in the summer and early fall.
 The opening hours are: